n3ddu8/documentation/setup/The Windows Subsystem for Linux.md

 From the start menu, search for the Microsoft Store and launch it.
 Now search for the Windows Terminal, which looks like this:
 ![terminal](/images/screenshot-terminal.png)
 then select it, and click `install`.

+# Next steps

+Now you need to setup the WSL2 for development - see [Setting up Ubuntu for Development](</setup/Setting up Ubuntu for Development.md>) for next steps.